Transcription

 Third thing you do that blocks your progress.

-You don't listen to the same content several times and you don't practice spaced repetition.
+You don't listen to the same content over and over again, and you don't practice spaced repetition.

-We all have a short-term memory and a long-term memory.
-When you study vocabulary, you feel like you've got it all down very quickly and you think, okay, you know these words.
+We all have short-term and long-term memories.
+When you're studying vocabulary, you feel like you've memorized it all very quickly, and you tell yourself that it's okay, you know these words.

-Yet they are only in your short-term memory.
+Yet they're only in your short-term memory.
 If you really want to retain them for a long time, to get them into your long-term memory, you have to revise them.

 To do this, you must review the same content many times.